 Washed coffee:

-First, the pulp is mechanically removed, and the bean with the mucilage is placed in water tanks for fermentation.
-Depending on the wet mill, this occurs for a period of approx. 18 to 48 hours.
-Afterwards, the beans are released from the water tank and "guided" into another water tank in "washing channels" with wooden hooks.
+First, the pulp is mechanically removed and the bean with the mucilage is placed in water tanks for fermentation.
+Depending on the wet mill, this happens for a period of approximately 18 to 48 hours.
+After that, the beans are removed from the water tank and guided in the "washing channels" with wooden rakes into another water tank.

-This happens under the pressure exerted by the wooden hooks, which removes most of the mucilage.
-The last remnants of mucilage are then removed at the final station, the water tank, where the parchment coffee is soaked overnight in fresh water again.
+This happens under the pressure triggered by the wooden rakes, and thereby a large portion of the mucilage is removed.
+The remaining mucilage residues are then removed in the final station, the water tank, in which the parchment coffee is once again soaked overnight in fresh water.

-It is known that this classic fermentation method has a high water consumption, exceeding 20 liters of water per kg of red cherries.
+It is known that this classic fermentation method has high water consumption, which is over 20 liters of water per kg of ripe cherries.
 This high water consumption is controversial from an ecological perspective.
-Therefore, there is a growing movement towards eco-pulpers, i.e., a machine that, after pulping the bean, also mechanically removes the mucilage from the parchment coffee through friction.
+Therefore, there is an increasing movement towards eco-pulpers, a machine that, after pulping the bean, mechanically removes the mucilage from the parchment coffee through friction.

-This parchment coffee then goes into water basins overnight, where the last residues of mucilage are removed.
-The next day, the coffee is already transferred to drying beds.
-Technically, no fermentation takes place with this eco-pulped coffee.
+This parchment coffee then goes into water basins overnight, where the last remains of the mucilage dissolve.
+The next day, the coffee is already transferred to the drying bed.
+Technically speaking, there is actually no fermentation taking place with this eco-pulped coffee.

-A major advantage is that this type of processing only uses 1 to 2 liters of water per kg of red cherries and is therefore considered significantly more ecological than traditional processing.
+A major advantage is that this type of processing only requires water consumption of 1 to 2 liters of water per kg of ripe cherries and is thus considered much more environmentally friendly than traditional processing.

-Below is an overview of the regions and their "typical" flavors, i.e., a very generalized view, divided into East, South, and West.
-Coffee is also cultivated in a few areas in northern Ethiopia, but these are largely negligible due to the small quantities.
-(Photo: Copyright Hannes Fendrich.
+The following is an overview of the regions and their "typical" flavors, that is, a very generalized view, divided into east, south and west.
+Coffee is also cultivated in a few areas in the north of Ethiopia, but these are rather negligible due to small quantities.
+(Photo: ZVG Hannes Fendrich.
 An older overview of the different coffee regions in Ethiopia)

 The East: Harar

-The unwashed coffees traditionally come from the Harar region in the east of the country, where a very dry climate prevails and the coffee cherries usually even dry on the coffee bush.
-As a result, unwashed coffee from Harar develops very chocolatey and blueberry notes and is often associated with the classic mocha taste and a full body.
-In the 1950s, 60s, and 70s, Ethiopia was internationally known primarily for its Harar coffees.
-This has changed somewhat in recent decades.
-Also because the local climate has become increasingly drier and coffee yields in Harar have fallen sharply.
-In addition, it is difficult to find clean unwashed coffees from Harar, which is why these coffees rarely appear in the specialty coffee scene.
-Especially since the price for good Harar qualities is comparatively high.
-Nevertheless, coffee from Harar enjoys a large following, especially in the Asian market.
+Unwashed coffees traditionally come from the Harar region in the east of the country, where a very dry climate prevails and the coffee cherries usually dry right on the coffee plant.
+As a result, unwashed coffee from Harar develops very chocolatey and blueberry notes and is often associated with the classic Mocha flavor and a full body.
+In the 1950s, 1960s and 1970s, Ethiopia was internationally known primarily for its Harar coffees.
+That has changed somewhat over the last few decades.
+Also because the climate there has become increasingly dry and coffee yields in Harar have declined sharply.
+Moreover, it is difficult to find clean unwashed coffees from Harar, which is why these coffees hardly appear in the specialty coffee scene.
+Particularly since the price for good Harar qualities is comparatively high.
+Nevertheless, coffee from Harar enjoys a large following, particularly in the Asian market.

 The South: Sidamo, Yirgacheffe and Guji

-The area for Sidamo coffees extends over a wide region and reaches south from Jawassa to the Bale Mountains.
-As extensive as the area for Sidamo coffees is, so diverse is its flavor profile.
+The area for Sidamo coffees extends over a wide area and ranges south from Jawassa to the Bale Mountains.
+As widespread as the area for Sidamo coffees is, so varied is the flavor profile.

 Sidamo

-The best qualities of washed coffees from Sidamo have a fruity and very distinctive flavor profile with a citrus acidity.
-Among the best growing areas in Sidamo are the districts of Bensa, Chire, and Arbegona, where altitudes reach up to 2,300 meters.
-These coffees have a vibrant acidity and taste reminiscent of ripe citrus fruits and black tea.
+The best qualities of washed coffees from Sidamo have a fruity and very distinctive flavor profile with a citric acidity.
+Among the best growing areas in Sidamo are the districts of Bensa, Chire and Arbegona, where growing altitudes reach up to 2,300 meters.
+These coffees have a zesty acidity and taste reminiscent of ripe citrus fruits and black tea.

 Yirgacheffe

-Washed coffees from the southwestern neighboring region of Yirgacheffe, however, are somewhat more floral and have a lower acidity.
-The outstanding qualities harbor a complex aroma of Earl Grey tea or bergamot and ripe orange.
+Washed coffees from the southwestern neighboring region of Yirgacheffe, on the other hand, are somewhat more floral and have a lower acidity.
+The outstanding qualities contain a complex aroma of Earl Grey tea or bergamot and ripe orange.

 Guji

-In the last two years, the Guji region has increasingly come into focus for specialty roasters because coffees from Guji are very tall and deliver an extraordinary flavor profile.
-It reminds me of the crème de la crème of Yirgacheffe coffees: they are very floral and tea-like coffees with a high sweetness of ripe stone fruits.
-There is also the theory that since Guji was recognized as an independent coffee region, washing stations in Yirgacheffe have come under pressure and many farmers from the high-altitude areas no longer deliver their ripe cherries to Yirgacheffe, but now to washing stations in Guji.
-This could explain why it has become more difficult to find top qualities in Yirgacheffe in recent years.
+In the last two years, the Guji region has increasingly come into focus of specialty roasters because coffees from Guji have grown very high and offer an extraordinary flavor profile.
+It reminds me of the crème de la crème of Yirgacheffe coffees: they are very floral and tea-like coffees with high sweetness from ripe stone fruits.
+There is also the theory that since Guji was recognized as an independent coffee region, the washing stations in Yirgacheffe have come under pressure and many farmers from the high altitude areas no longer deliver their ripe cherries to Yirgacheffe but now to washing stations in Guji.
+This could explain why it has become more difficult in recent years to find top qualities in Yirgacheffe.

-Unwashed qualities from Sidamo, Yirgacheffe, and Guji can be very fruity and complex.
-Typically, the acidity is somewhat "winey."
-In the best cases, the aroma is reminiscent of tropical fruits such as mango, papaya, and ripe orange.
-Yirgacheffe coffees are again somewhat more floral, and in Sidamos and Guji coffees, the acidity is often somewhat more prominent.
-In terms of body, these coffees are fuller and creamier than their washed counterparts, and the acidity is significantly more wine-like.
-In both washed and unwashed qualities, the best coffees remind me more of tea than coffee in character.
+Unwashed qualities from Sidamo, Yirgacheffe and Guji can be very fruity and complex.
+Typically, the acidity is somewhat "winey".
+The aroma, in the best cases, is reminiscent of tropical fruits such as mango, papaya and ripe orange.
+Yirgacheffe coffees are somewhat more floral and in Sidamos and Guji coffees the acidity is often somewhat more prominent.
+In terms of body, these coffees are fuller and creamier than their washed counterparts and the acidity is distinctly wine-like.
+For both washed and unwashed qualities, the best coffees remind me in character more of tea than coffee.

 The map from Technoserve and Nespresso